 Enriched by dense sub-tropical rainforest with peaks shrouded in mist, a trip to Eungella National Park is both an exciting adventure and an escape to tranquillity.

-Eungella National Park is one of Queensland's most ecologically diverse parks in Australia, with species from both tropical and sub-tropical groups living in the rainforest.
+Eungella National Park is one of Queensland's most ecologically diverse parks, with species from tropical and sub-tropical groups living in the rainforest.

-Walk one of the many well-formed trails that lead to natural wonders, including the Sky Window walk leading through layers of bright palms with dewy fronds, for a spectacular view across the Pioneer Valley.
-Much of the park is wilderness, dissected by rugged gorges, which can be explored along the Mackay Highlands Great Walk, a 56 kilometre trail starting in Eungella.
+Walk one of the many trails that lead to natural wonders, including the Sky Window walk leading through layers of bright palms with dewy fronds, for a spectacular view across the Pioneer Valley.
+Much of the park is wilderness, dissected by rugged gorges, which can be explored along the Mackay Highlands Great Walk, a 56-kilometre trail starting in Eungella.

-Get back to nature with a bush picnic at Broken River or walk the Broken River trail to the viewing platform to see a platypus swimming in its natural environment.
+Get back to nature with a bush picnic at Broken River or walk the Broken River trail to the viewing platform to see a platypus swimming.

 Watch for a colourful array of birds and butterflies, including blue-faced honeyeaters and rainbow lorikeets.
 At night go spotlighting to see gliders, tawny frogmouths and possums, or visit Eungella dam for sunset fishing.